ff888/Ski-Jumping-Database-Project/README.md

 - [Datetime](https://docs.python.org/3/library/datetime.html "The datetime module supplies classes for manipulating dates and times.")
 - [OS](https://docs.python.org/3/library/os.html "This module provides a portable way of using operating system dependent functionality.")
 - [Shutil](https://docs.python.org/3/library/shutil.html "The shutil module offers a number of high-level operations on files and collections of files.")

 ---

+### _Please note the app is not fully finished yet._

+Ready for:

+    [yes] File name creator.

+    [yes] Database builder.

+    [yes] Web scraper for individual competition before 2002.

+    [yes] Web scraper for team competition before 2002.

+    [yes] Pdf scraper for individual competition starts from 2002.
+      - [yes] tabular pdf scraper for individuals
+      - [yes] text pdf scraper for individuals

+    [no] Pdf scraper for team competition starts from 2002.
+    [no] handle disqualification rows

+---